 A: Ja, I did after interrogation and torture.
-I did.
-I told them that I was ill; because my rib was a problem.
-I thought that it was broken and so forth and he did arrange it.
-They took me to a place in Harrison Street and he examined me, but he found nothing wrong with me.
-But I think he was part of the system.
-Because I was trying to raise an issue that I had been tortured and I am in bad shape, and the medical people should be able to bring this out, but it turned out that it was part of the system, because also as he was examining me two black policemen were next to him.
-So, maybe, if I could communicate to him that I was assaulted and tortured he was going to be in trouble, because they never left our side and so I went there but on that level I did not achieve what I thought I would achieve.

-And, in fact I nearly put one nursing sister who was my wife's friend in trouble, because I made signals that I had been beaten up and I realised that she understood my message, because she eventually got the message to my wife, although only after about three to four weeks from that time.
+I told them that I was ill; because my rib was a problem...I thought that it was broken and so forth and he did arrange it.
+They took me to a place up in Harrison Street and he examined me, but he found nothing wrong with me, which I think was part of the system.
+Because I was trying to raise an issue that I had been tortured and I am in bad shape, and the military people should be able to bring this out, but it turned out that it was part of the system, because also as he was examining me two black policemen were next to him.
+So, maybe, if I could communicate to him that I was being tortured he was going to be in trouble, because they never left our side and so I did not achieve what I thought I would achieve.
+And, in fact I nearly put one nursing sister who was my wife's friend in trouble, because I made signals that I had been beaten up and I realized that she understood my message, because she eventually got the message to my wife, although after three to four weeks from that time.
 I think that she was also not feeling good or was afraid of passing on that message.

-But I managed to get the message out that I had been tortured and beaten, because Raymond Tucker, my attorney on hearing that, forced them to produce me, which was the first time that my wife saw me.
-He also gave them the allegations that I had been tortured and they refused to get me to see my wife in that state and only after I had recovered, although without any medication, I saw my wife and I was fine.
-When I eventually saw my wife there were two cops listening to our conversation, but I managed to get the message to her that I was being tortured, hence Raymond Tucker's intervention.
+But, I eventually managed to get the message out that I had been tortured and beaten, because Raymond Tucker, my attorney on hearing that forced them to produce me, which was the first time that my wife saw me and he also gave them the allegations that I had been beaten and tortured and they refused to get me to see my wife in that state and only after I had recovered, although without any medication, I saw my wife and I was fine.
+When I eventually saw my wife there were two cops on guard listening to our conversation, but I managed to get the message to her that I was being tortured, hence Raymond Tucker's intervention.

-- Q: How long had you been in detention, before that first time that you saw your wife? - A: I think it was after April.
-Towards the end of April for the first time. - Q: Did you have any kind of regular visits after that time during that time that you were here? - A: After that she was allowed to see me once a month, but I did not know when that would be...I would just be taken upstairs and made to sit there she would be brought in from where she was received and we would be given 15 minutes then she would go.

-Again, it would be another month, and then of course that's when she would give me new clothes, which was also another system for her to see that I was still alive.
+Q: How long had you been here in detention, before that first time that you saw your wife?

+A: I think that it was after April.
+Towards the end of April for the first time

+Q: Did you have any kind of regular visits after that time during that time that you were here?

+A: She was allowed to see me once a month, but I did not know when that would be...I would just be taken upstairs and made to sit there she would be brought in from wherever she was received and we would be given 15 minutes then she would go.
+Again, it would be another month, and then of course that's when she would give me new clothes and also another system for her to see that I was still alive.